micmejia/bible-dump/AMPC/Luke/Luke 24.md

-That the Son of Man must be given over into the hands of sinful men (men [^a]whose way or nature is to act in opposition to God) and be crucified and on the third day rise [[^b]from death].
+That the Son of Man must be given over into the hands of sinful men (men whose way or nature is to act in opposition to God) and be crucified and on the third day rise [from death].